-The TSA is changing their identification requirements.
+Less than one year away, the TSA is changing their identification requirements.
 Here’s exactly what this means for you, and how TSA “REAL ID” protocol affects future air travel.
 Effective on Oct.
 1, 2020 travelers will not be allowed to board a flight without a REAL ID, or some kind of alternative identification such as a passport.

-If you have been inside an airport recently, you may have seen signage at TSA checkpoints that announce there are going to be changes to what constitutes an acceptable ID for air travel.
 In fact, the TSA has begun an awareness program to educate flyers.
 At many TSA checkpoints (where they verify your documents) if your ID is not REAL ID Compliant, you may hear the agent say “Next year, beginning October 2020 you would not be allowed to fly with your current ID.”